Rezepte

 approx. 100 g chocolate (we recommend 70% or 82% Theyo chocolate drops )

-The dough should be easy to stir – if it is too stiff, add 1-2 tablespoons (plant-based) milk
+The dough should be easy to stir - if it is too thick, add 1-2 tablespoons of (vegetable) milk

 preparation

-1. Grease a loaf tin for the banana bread or line it with baking paper.
-With baking paper, removing the banana bread is much easier afterwards and we then use the baking paper to wrap it.
-If you don't do that, greasing is of course the more environmentally friendly alternative.
+1. For the banana bread, grease a loaf pan or line it with baking paper.
+With baking paper, removing the banana bread afterwards is much easier and we then use the baking paper to wrap it.
+If you don't do this, greasing is of course the more environmentally friendly alternative.

 2. Preheat the oven to 180 degrees.

-3. Melt the butter in a saucepan or in the microwave and allow to cool slightly.
+3. Melt the butter in a saucepan or in the microwave and let it cool slightly.

-4. chop chocolate.
-If you use our chocolate drops , we recommend leaving them whole - the bigger the chocolate pieces, the better.
+4. Chop up the chocolate.
+If you use our chocolate drops , we recommend leaving them alone - the bigger the chocolate pieces, the better.
 We find. ;-)

-5. Put the flour, baking powder and salt in a bowl and mix.
+5. Place flour, baking powder and salt in a bowl and mix.

-6. If you want to use a banana for decoration – as described above – put it aside.
+6. If you want to use a banana for decoration - as described above - put it aside.
 In a large bowl, mash the bananas with a fork until only small pieces remain.
-Add the sugar, vanilla extract, sour cream and butter and mix until smooth.
+Add the sugar, vanilla extract and butter and mix until smooth.

-7. Now add the eggs one at a time and mix until smooth and evenly combined.
+7. Now add the eggs one at a time and mix until everything is smooth and evenly mixed.
 Then mix in the chocolate pieces.

-9. Now put the dough in the form and place the cut up bananas on top of the banana bread.
+9. Now pour the dough into the mold and place the cut bananas on top of the banana bread.

-10. Bake the banana bread in the preheated oven for approx. 50 - 60 minutes, depending on the shape.
-If the bread looks good beforehand, simply poke the middle of the banana bread with a wooden stick and see if any dough sticks to the stick.
-If not, you can take out the banana bread.
+10. Bake the banana bread in the preheated oven - depending on the shape - for approx. 50 - 60 minutes.
+If the bread looks good beforehand, simply poke a wooden stick into the middle of the banana bread and see if any dough still sticks to the stick.
+If not, you can remove the banana bread.

-11. Let the banana bread cool in the pan for 15 minutes before carefully turning it out onto a wire rack to cool completely.
+11. Let the banana bread cool in the tin for 15 minutes before carefully turning it out onto a wire rack to cool completely.

-Wrapped in foil and/or in a sealed container, the banana bread will keep for about three days.
-But it can also be frozen.
-We freeze the banana bread in individual slices and always take a piece when we feel like it.
+Wrapped in foil and/or in a sealed container, the banana bread will last about three days.
+But it can also be frozen easily.
+We freeze the banana bread in individual slices and take a piece whenever we feel like it.

-You still need chocolate so that you can process the leftovers into banana bread with chocolate?
-One way this way , please.
+Do you still need chocolate so you can use the leftovers to make banana bread with chocolate?
+One time this way , please.

-If your chocolate was in the cupboard longer than planned - however that could happen ;-) - then please don't throw it away right away!
-Here we have summarized how long chocolate can be kept and how you should store it .
-Spoiler: even if your chocolate doesn't look quite fresh, it's usually still edible.
-And an important tip for the summer in advance: please keep the chocolate cool, but not in the fridge.
+If your chocolate was left in the cupboard for longer than planned - however that could happen ;-) - then please don't throw it away straight away!
+Here we have summarized again how long chocolate lasts and how you should store it .
+Spoiler: even if your chocolate doesn't look completely fresh, it's usually still edible.
+And an important tip for the summer in advance: please store the chocolate in a cool place, but not in the refrigerator.
 How come?
 You can also find out in the article.

-PS: You not only like banana bread but fine chocolate in general?
-Then have a look at our chocolate tasting team events .
-A team event that everyone likes!
+PS: Do you not only like banana bread, but also fine chocolate in general?
+Then take a look at our chocolate tasting team events .
+A team event that everyone enjoys!

 Header photo by Celina Albertz on Unsplash